Gare d'Austerlitz: 1840 station

 The Gare d'Austerlitz was the main station in Paris for the Paris-Orléans (PO) company and was originally called the Gare d'Orléans station.
-The station is near the Quai d'Austerlitz, and the bridge that gives it its name.
+The station is near the Quai d'Austerlitz, and the Pont d'Austerlitz.
 These were named after the Czech town once known as Austerlitz (today Slavkov u Brna).
 Napoleon I defeated the Third Coalition there on 2 December 1805 at the Battle of Austerlitz.

 Built from 1838, the first platform was built slightly back from the current location of the station by the architect Félix-Emmanuel Callet and began service on 20 September 1840, on the occasion of the opening of the Paris-Corbeil line, which was extended to Orléans in May 1843.
 Part of the rue Poliveau was cut by this construction, and another part, located near the Seine, took the name of rue Jouffroy.

 The first expansion took place in 1846.